bushrascode/CKAD-Exercises/4-app-config-and-security/c. request-limits-quotas.md

 ### Requests, Limits

-**1. Create a wordpress Pod with resource requests set to 64Mi of memory and 0.2 CPU core, and limits set to 128Mi of memory and 0.5 CPU, applied at the container level**
+**1. Create a <code>wordpress</code> Pod with resource requests set to 64Mi of memory and 0.2 CPU core, and limits set to 128Mi of memory and 0.5 CPU, applied at the container level**

 <details><summary>Solution</summary>